 The law states that some students with disabilities have a right to academic accommodations.
 In compliance with the Americans with Disabilities Act and Resolution 504, Berry College accommodates students with documented disabilities.
 Students who believe they will need accommodations for a disability should contact the appropriate office as soon as possible after acceptance to the College.

-Students with documented special needs (i.e. learning disabilities, emotional, psychological, or physical disabilities) must make an appointment to meet with Wilma Maynard Academic Support Center director, as soon as they decide to attend Berry College so they may identify their need for accommodations.
+Students with documented special needs (i.e. learning disabilities, emotional, psychological, or physical disabilities) must make an appointment to meet with Wilma Maynard Academic Success Center director, as soon as they decide to attend Berry College so they may identify their need for accommodations.
 The student seeking accommodations for a disability must provide documentation of the disability.
 If the student does not provide documentation, no accommodations will be provided.
 Parents or guardians cannot identify special needs for their child.

 Inquiries about academic accommodations should be directed to: